gaand/wdi_2_js_demo_spa/README.md

 User Stories are **small** focused descriptions of functionality that can be done by a developer in a small amount of time.

 They are a task, and we work with **stakeholders**, typically a business analyst or end user, to create these stories/tasks.
 Each story describes:

 * How important a task is. _It's **priority** relative to other stories._  **Lets set Priority to be from 1 to 5.
-1 is highest priority**
+1 is the highest priority**

 * When the task is to be done.
 We need to determine what is this task's **dependencies**.
 Another words, what needs to be completed before we can complete this task.
 What does this story depend on. **Let break our work into 2 week iterations.
 Iteration 1 will have all the high priority stories and stories that other stories are depending on.**